osrf/frc2016_competition/README.md

 for your robots.
 The service is TBD.

-A ROS message will be sent that signals the start of the competion.
+An Ignition message will be sent that signals the start of the competion.

     Topic: /frc2016/game_control
-    Message Type: std_msgs:String
+    Message Type: ignition::msgs:StringMsg
     Data: 'start'

 At this point your robots may move and score points.
 You may use any number